-Impact USWS-2 Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years.

-See PMM-USWS-1, above.

-Not Applicable.
-See discussion for PMM USWS-1 under Impact USWS-1, for discussion of the proposed project's consistency with this mitigation measure.

-As noted in the Water Availability Report, the Project is anticipated to increase water demands by

 Impact and Mitigation Measure Applicability to the Project approximately 37 acre-feet per year under buildout conditions.
 This represents approximately 2.2 percent of the total increase in demands anticipated for the GSWC service area from 2025 to 2045 identified in the 2020 UWMP for both normal years and dry years.
 Based on the above, it is anticipated that GSWC would be able to supply the demands of the Project and future growth.
 Thus, incorporation of PMM USWS-1 is not required.
-WILDFIRE Impact WF-2 Due to slope, prevailing winds, and other Not Applicable.
-The Project is located in a highly

-Impact WF-2 Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire.
+WILDFIRE Impact WF-2 Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire.

-Impact HAZ-7 Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires.

-PMM WF-1: In accordance with provisions of sections 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Guidelines, a Lead Agency for a project can and should consider mitigation measures to wildfire risk, as applicable and feasible.
-Such measures may include the following or other comparable measures identified by the Lead Agency:

-- a) Launch fire prevention education for local cities and counties such that local fire agencies, homeowners, as well as commercial and industrial businesses are aware of potential sources of fire ignition and the related procedures to curb or lessen any activities that might initiate fire ignition. - b) Ensure structures in high fire risk areas are built to current state and federal standards which serve to greatly increase the chances the structure will survive a wildfire and also allow for people to shelter-in-place. - c) Improve road access for emergency response and evacuation so people can evacuate safely and timely when necessary. - d) Improve, and educate regarding, local emergency communications and notifications with residents and businesses. - e) Enforce defensible space regulations to keep overgrown and unmanaged vegetation, https://osfm.fire.ca.gov/media/1hxhnkbu/fhsz county sra 11x17 2022 losangeles 2.pdf, accessed November 2023.

 Not Applicable.
 The Project is located in a highly urbanized area of the City and is not located within or near a State Responsibility Area or lands classified as a Very High Fire Hazard Severity Zone.
-Thus, incorporation of PMM WF-1 is not required.
+17 Thus, Impact HAZ-7 Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires. incorporation of PMM WF-1 is not required.
+PMM WF-1: In accordance with provisions of sections 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Guidelines, a Lead Agency for a project can and should consider mitigation measures to wildfire risk, as applicable and feasible.
+Such measures may include the following or other comparable measures identified by the Lead Agency: a) Launch fire prevention education for local cities and counties such that local fire agencies, homeowners, as well as commercial and industrial businesses are aware of potential sources of fire ignition and the related procedures to curb or lessen any activities that might initiate fire ignition. b) Ensure structures in high fire risk areas are built to current state and federal standards which serve to greatly increase the chances the structure will survive a wildfire and also allow for people to shelter-in-place. c) Improve road access for emergency response and evacuation so people can evacuate safely and timely when necessary. d) Improve, and educate regarding, local emergency communications and notifications with residents and businesses. e) Enforce defensible space regulations to keep overgrown and unmanaged vegetation,

-&lt;sup>17 California Department of Forestry and Fire Protection (CAL FIRE).
+17 California Department of Forestry and Fire Protection (CAL FIRE).
 (2023).
 Los Angeles County State Responsibility Area Fire Hazard Severity Zones.
-Retrieved from:
+Retrieved from: https://osfm.fire.ca.gov/media/1hxhnkbu/fhsz_county_sra_11x17_2022_losangeles_2.pdf, accessed November 2023.